havah-project/smart-contract-examples/README.md

 ### 2. Optimize the jar

-You need to optimize your jar bundle before you deploy it to local or ICON networks.
+You need to optimize your jar bundle before you deploy it to local or HAVAH networks.
 This involves some pre-processing to ensure the actual deployment successful.

 `gradle-javaee-plugin` is a Gradle plugin to automate the process of generating the optimized jar bundle.